dgilby85/ciscoautoconfig/README.md

 2. Show devices in CDP neighbor but not trunked or AP's not in AP vlan based on CDP model

-3. Show interfaces that are configured for trunk or AP's but have no CDP neighbor
+3. Show connected interfaces that are configured for trunk or AP's but have no CDP neighbor

   Then, a separate menu for changing interface configurations:

 1. Auto default and reconfigure port to either access, trunk, or AP depending on CDP model

-2. Auto default and reconfigure ports who are configured for trunk or AP that have no CDP
+2. Auto default and reconfigure ports who are connected and configured for trunk or AP that have no CDP

 3. Auto default error disabled ports